UN Formally Names Spains Miguel Moratinos As Special Envoy To Combat Islamophobia - UrduPoint

 UN Formally Names Spain's Miguel Moratinos As Special Envoy To Combat Islamophobia

+United Nations Secretary-General Antonio Guterres Wednesday announced the appointment of Miguel Angel Moratinos, a former foreign minister of Spain, as the UN Special Envoy to Combat Islamophobia

-UNITED NATIONS, (APP - UrduPoint / Pakistan Point News - 8th May, 2025) United Nations Secretary-General Antonio Guterres Wednesday announced the appointment of Miguel Angel Moratinos, a former foreign minister of Spain, as the UN Special Envoy to Combat Islamophobia.
+ISLAMABAD, (APP - UrduPoint / Pakistan Point News - 12th May, 2025) United Nations Secretary-General Antonio Guterres Wednesday announced the appointment of Miguel Angel Moratinos, a former foreign minister of Spain, as the UN Special Envoy to Combat Islamophobia.

 Moratinos will continue to assume his present role as the High Representative for the United Nations Alliance of Civilizations (UNAOC), a prominent global platform for dialogue.